Electrogravitational

 The electrogravitational vacuum

-manifests itself by the fact that the neutral and charged particles present in
+manifests itself by the fact that neutral and charged particles present in it,

-it, when acting on the bodies’ matter, lead to gravitational and
+when acting on the bodies’ matter, lead to gravitational and electromagnetic

-electromagnetic forces between these bodies.
-These forces ensure both the
+forces between these bodies.
+These forces ensure both the integrity of bodies

-integrity of bodies and the observed hierarchy of matter levels.
-In addition,
+and observed hierarchy of matter levels.
+In addition, the corresponding charge

-the corresponding charge and mass, as a measure of inertia, can be attributed
+and mass, as a measure of inertia, can be attributed to each body.
+Standard

-gravitational fields, other fields can be detected in the matter of macroscopic
+gravitational fields, other fields can be detected in matter of macroscopic

 bodies, for example, the pressure field, the dissipation field, and